Intrinsic and extrinsic photogalvanic effects in twisted bilayer graphene: Abstract

 \section{Abstract}

 The chiral lattice structure of twisted bilayer graphene with $D_6$ symmetry allows for intrinsic photogalvanic effects only at off-normal incidence, while additional extrinsic effects are known to be induced by a substrate or a gate potential.
 In this work, we first compute the intrinsic effects and show they reverse sign at the magic angle, revealing a band inversion at the $\Gamma$ point.
-We next consider different extrinsic effects, showing how they can be used to track the strengths of the substrate coupling or displacement field.
+We next consider different extrinsic effects, showing how they can be used to track the strengths of the substrate coupling or electric displacement field.
 We also show that the approximate particle-hole symmetry implies stringent constraints on the chemical potential dependence of all photocurrents.
 A detailed comparison of intrinsic vs. extrinsic photocurrents therefore reveals a wealth of information about the band structure and can also serve as a benchmark to constrain the symmetry breaking patterns of correlated states.

-\emph{Introduction} - Magic-angle twisted bilayer graphene~\cite{Bistritzer11} (TBG) is a unique material platform where the combination of topological flat bands at the Fermi level and strong correlations give rise to a variety of insulating ground states~\cite{Cao2018Insulators} and unconventional superconductivity~\cite{Cao18SC}.
-The origin of these states is strongly tied to the unusual properties of the flat band wavefunctions, which cannot be described with local, symmetry preserving orbitals.
-The challenge of understanding these states would greatly benefit form experiments that directly probe the quantum geometry and symmetries of the wavefunctions.
+\emph{Introduction} - Magic-angle twisted bilayer graphene~\cite{Bistritzer11} (TBG) is a unique material platform where the combination of { non-localized} flat bands at the Fermi level and strong correlations give rise to a variety of insulating ground states~\cite{Cao2018Insulators} and unconventional superconductivity~\cite{Cao18SC}. { The flat bands hosting these states do not originate from trivial isolated orbitals but display instead complex wavefunctions, so the challenge of understanding the insulating and superconducting states would greatly benefit form experiments that directly probe the quantum geometry and symmetries of such wavefunctions}.

 Interestingly, a set of such experimental probes is enabled by the chiral lattice structure of moir\'e lattices~\cite{Kim16} like TBG, where all mirrors and inversion are broken.
 These include non-linear optics like photogalvanic effects~\cite{Liu20Anomalous,Kaplan22,Chaudhary22} and second harmonic generation~\cite{Zhang22Correlated,Yang20}, and spatially dispersive linear optics like optical activity and circular dichroism \cite{Morell17,Stauber18,Stauber20,Wang20Optical,Chang22}.
 All of these probes are known to be uniquely sensitive to different aspects of wavefunction geometry, and have been proposed to uncover many interesting properties of the TBG bands.
 The photogalvanic effects in particular, where a DC current is generated by light, are given by